deis/deis/README.md

 ```

 Note that the default install command activates 1 of each component.
-You can install a single component with `deisctl install router`, for example.
+You can scale components with `deisctl scale router=3`, for example.

 You can also use the `deisctl uninstall` command to destroy platform units: